jimratliff/GenoMac-system/README.md

 Both GenoMac-system and GenoMac-user are intended to be cloned locally, in order to provide access to the necessary scripts and other resources.
 (GenoMac-system is cloned only by the designated configuring user, USER_CONFIGURER, for that Mac.
 GenoMac-user is cloned separately by *each user*.)
 GenoMac-user assumes that the Mac has already been configured using GenoMac-system.

+If you are not USER_CONFIGURER, go directly to [GenoMac-user](https://github.com/jimratliff/GenoMac-user).

 ## Table of contents
 - [Overview of the entire GenoMac process](#overview-of-the-entire-genomac-process)
 - [The initial bootstrapping GenoMac-system process](#the-initial-bootstrapping-genomac-system-process)